NadimGhaznavi/Db4E/pages/ops/Configuring-the-Monero-Daemon-as-a-Service.md

 WantedBy=multi-user.target
 ```

-A few things to note about the systemd service definition file, above, are:

-* The systemd service runs a shell script called `start-monerod.sh`.
-A complete listing of
-this file's contents is shown in a previous section of this page.
-* The service definition relies on a `monerod.socket` service.
-A description of this `monerod.socket`
-service and a complete service definition is shown in the next section.

 ---

-## Configuring the Monero Socket Service
+## Configuring the Socket Service

-This service creates a named pipe which allows you to send commands to the *Monero Daemon*
-service.
-Like the *Monero Daemon* service definition, this service definition file should
-also be created in the `/etc/systemd/system` directory.
-A complete listing of the service
+This file is installed in `/etc/systemd/system` and is named `monerod.socket`.
+A full listing of the file is shown below:
-definition file is shown below.
-Create this file as the *root* user and name it `monerod.socket`.

 ```
 [Unit]